-PREPARATIONS IN LONG MELFORD FOR COVID-19
+MEASURES TAKEN IN LONG MELFORD REGARDING THE COVID-19 CORONAVIRUS PANDEMIC

-As well as taking the usual precautions, we encourage you to look out for your immediate neighbours, especially those who are elderly or vulnerable.
+If you are in a lower risk group (under 70 years and healthy), as well as taking the usual precautions we encourage you to look out for your immediate neighbours, especially those who are elderly or vulnerable.
 This may involve phoning periodically, or helping with shopping, prescriptions, walking dogs, putting out bins and so on.

-It’s possible that you will need to self-isolate for a significant period of time.
+If you are in the higher risk group (over 70 years or with underlying health issues), it’s possible that you will need to self-isolate for a significant period of time.
 If for any reason you cannot get adequate support from neighbours, friends and family, the organisations listed below can offer additional support, or put you in contact with someone who can.
 Local radio may also be an important way to keep connected and to receive information.

 If you need help with shopping, prescriptions, lifts to essential appointments or other support please consider contacting one of the following:

-LM Volunteer Co-Ordinator Cllr.
-Jayne Lines 07851 959389
+● LM Volunteer Co-Ordinator Nicola Stone 07851 959389

-Long Melford Good Neighbours Scheme 07504 249179
+● Long Melford Good Neighbours Scheme 07504 249179

-GoStart Community Transport 01787 242116
+● GoStart Community Transport 01787 242116

 * For anyone wanting to volunteer, please contact Cllr.
 John Nunn on 07792 357039